Eri Hozumi

 Eri Hozumi (穂積 絵莉, Hozumi Eri) is a Japanese tennis player.

 On 10 November 2014, she reached a career-high singles ranking of world No. 144.
-On 27 May 2019, she peaked at No. 28 in the WTA doubles rankings.
-Partnering with Makoto Ninomiya, she reached the final of the 2018 French Open.
+On 6 October 2025, she peaked at No. 27 in the WTA doubles rankings.
+Partnering with Makoto Ninomiya, she finished runner-up in the doubles draw of the 2018 French Open.

 Career

 Hozumi won her first WTA Tour doubles title in 2016, at the Katowice Open alongside Miyu Kato.

 With Kato she also reached the semifinals of the 2017 Australian Open.

 She reached her biggest final at the 2018 French Open with partner Makoto Ninomiya, losing to sixth seeds Barbora Krejčíková and Kateřina Siniaková.

 Alongside Jang Su-jeong, Hozumi was runner-up in the doubles at the 2023 Swedish Open, losing to Misaki Doi and Rebecca Peterson in the final.
 Back playing with Makoto Ninomiya she reached the final of the 2023 Jiangxi Open where they lost to second seeds Laura Siegemund and Vera Zvonareva.

 Partnering with Shuko Aoyama, Hozumi won the doubles title at the 2024 Pan Pacific Open, defeating Ena Shibahara and Laura Siegemund in the final.
 The pair were runners-up at the 2024 Hong Kong Open, losing to Ulrikke Eikeri and Makoto Ninomiya in the final which went to a deciding champions tiebreak.